 The EU Drinking Water Directive sets minimum quality standards for water intended for human consumption (drinking, cooking, other domestic purposes), in order to protect us from contamination.

-According to the European Commission, access to better quality water could reduce bottled water consumption by 17%.
-Less bottled water would help people save money and also have a positive impact on the environment, by reducing CO2 emissions and plastic waste.
+Drinking tap water is not only cheap, but also environmentally friendly.
+According to the European Commission, access to better quality water can reduce bottled water consumption by 17%.
+Less bottled water helps people save money and benefits the environment, by reducing CO2-emissions and plastic waste.